If you’re a natural neat freak, sorting and organizing baby clothes might “spark joy” for you.

-Baby apparel often comes in sets, such as matching bottoms and tops.
-But when all the clothes are just tossed in a large dresser drawer, it can be hard to get an outfit together.
+Baby apparel often comes in sets, such as matching tops and bottoms.
+But it can be hard to get an outfit together when all the clothes are tossed in a large dresser drawer.

 You can solve the problem of endless searching for a matching set by utilizing ornament boxes!
 These boxes already come with little squared-off sections.
 Do you know what fits perfectly in those boxes?
 You guessed it!
 A matching set of baby clothes.

 A big drawer can swallow up all those tiny items.
 Keep them separated by organizing them into baskets.
-Plus, since baskets come in all shapes and sizes, it isn’t difficult to find the perfect receptacle for each type of clothing item.
+Since baskets come in all shapes and sizes, it isn’t difficult to find the perfect receptacle for each type of clothing item.

 3. Chalkboard Paint

-You’ll never have to wonder what’s in those drawers, with a dresser like this one.
-It’s a great way to makeover a dresser that has seen better days.
-Plus, when your baby gets older, you can let them decorate it themselves with colored chalk.
+You’ll never have to wonder what’s in those drawers with a dresser like this one.
+It’s a great way to make over a dresser that has seen better days.
+When your baby gets older, you can let them decorate it with colored chalk.

-If you don’t want to write the drawers’ names, you could draw symbols or pictures instead.
-You can find chalkboard paint on Amazon, at most home improvement stores, or craft shops.
+If you don’t want to write words on the drawers, you could draw symbols or pictures instead.
+You can find chalkboard paint on Amazon, at most home improvement stores, or in craft shops.

-If you can’t find baskets or boxes that will fit in your dresser drawers, it may be better to just DIY.
-These dividers were created with cardboard and contact paper!
-Such a simple craft, but it can make a huge difference in your clothing organization.
+If you can’t find baskets or boxes to fit in your dresser drawers, a DIY version may be better.
+These dividers were created with cardboard and contact paper.
+This is a simple craft, but it can make a huge difference in your clothing organization.

-Cardboard can be nabbed from any box.
-Plus, you can find the contact paper in just about any pattern you desire.
+You can nab cardboard for the project from any box and find contact paper in just about any pattern you desire.

 5. Freezer Bags

 Organize out-of-season clothes or items that are still too big into freezer bags, then store these in plastic bins.
-You can purchase the bags and bins online or at a dollar store, and you can use command hooks to hang them easily.
+You can purchase the bags and bins online or at a dollar store and use command hooks to hang the bins in your closet.

 6. Closet Dividers

-People love buying baby clothes.
-So chances are, you’ll be receiving a lot of little outfits during your pregnancy and after the baby is born.
+You’ll probably receive many little outfits during your pregnancy and after your baby is born.
 Savvy baby shoppers will buy various sizes to keep your baby looking cute at any age.